 What is a true heart diamond?

 A true heart cut diamond is amongst the most fascinating and bought products from James Allen.
-The diamond shape used in a true heart is either a round or princess.
+The diamond shape used in a true heart is either a round or a princess.
 On some occasions, you might find a cushion-shaped diamond with the same symmetry.

-The true hearts diamonds are undoubtedly the hearts and arrows cut pieces of brilliance that are sold online to make the customers buy the most valuable and rarest diamonds in the market.
+True hearts diamonds are undoubtedly the hearts and arrows cut pieces of brilliance that are sold online to make the customers buy the most valuable and rarest diamonds in the market.